mousetraptech/displaywatcher/README.md

-# StageHand
+# 🎭 StageHand

-A minimalist macOS utility to run custom scripts when an external display (like an Apple TV) connects or disconnects.

-### Why this exists
-If you're frequently using external displays and want automated handling—like pausing media, switching audio, or triggering notifications—StageHand handles it cleanly and transparently.
+**StageHand** is a tiny macOS utility that listens for changes in external display state—like when your Mac loses or regains an extended monitor—and responds by executing customizable scripts.

+Perfect for setups with an Apple TV, external monitor, or presentation rig that need to pause music, mute speakers, or trigger automations when your screen layout shifts.

 ---

+## 🤔 Why this exists

+If you're frequently using external displays and want your Mac to just handle things—StageHand runs in the background and does exactly what you tell it to.
+No fluff.
+No GUI.
+Just response.

+---

+## 🧠 Why “StageHand”?

+Because it works behind the scenes—silent, reliable, and ready to manage cues when the show changes.
+It’s the tech you forget you installed… until it saves your ass.

+---

-## Installation
+## 📦 Installation

-1. Install **displayplacer**:
+1. Install `displayplacer` (required):

     ```bash
     brew install displayplacer
     ```

-2. Clone/display the project:
+2. Clone the repo:

     ```bash
     git clone https://github.com/mousetraptech/stagehand.git
     cd stagehand
     ```

-3. Make scripts executable:
+3. Run the installer:

     ```bash
-    chmod +x scripts/stagehand.sh handlers/*.sh
+    sh ./install.sh
     ```

+4. On startup, StageHand will:
-4. Find your external display ID:
+    - Detect your current external display
+    - Set up a LaunchAgent to run at login
+    - Monitor for connect/disconnect events
+    - Trigger handler scripts accordingly

+5. (Optional) Verify it’s running:

     ```bash
-    displayplacer list
+    launchctl list | grep mousetraptech
     ```

-   Copy the `Persistent screen id:` for your external monitor and paste it into `scripts/stagehand.sh`, replacing `YOUR_EXTERNAL_DISPLAY_ID_HERE` on the `EXT_ID` line.

-5. Install the LaunchAgent:

-    ```bash
-    cp LaunchAgents/com.mousetraptech.stagehand.plist ~/Library/LaunchAgents/
-    launchctl load ~/Library/LaunchAgents/com.mousetraptech.stagehand.plist
-    ```

-   It will run automatically at login and monitor display status every 5 seconds by default.

 ---

-## Handlers
+## 🧬 Customization

+Edit the handler scripts in:

-- `handlers/on_connect.sh` — runs when the external display is connected.
+- `handlers/on_connect.sh`
-- `handlers/on_disconnect.sh` — runs when it’s disconnected.
+- `handlers/on_disconnect.sh`

-You can customize these to do anything: pause or mute audio, show notifications, toggle IoT devices, etc.
+These are plain Bash scripts.
+Do whatever you want:
+- Pause/resume Spotify
+- Mute/unmute speakers
+- Log timestamps
+- Trigger AppleScripts, CLI tools, or Home Assistant automations

 ---

-## Testing
+## ✅ Testing

-To test handler scripts manually:
+To manually trigger the handlers:

 ```bash
 bash handlers/on_disconnect.sh